-- partner.
-Members of the Faculty Board who are employed by any of the academic partners who have expressed an interest should not take any part in the decision-making process. - 12.9 If the Faculty Board does not approve any proposal, or if the Faculty Board cannot reach agreement between nominees, the Deputy Principal, in consultation with the relevant dean of faculty, will form a short-life working group to resolve the issue. - 12.10 Once a change of responsible academic partner has been approved, the outgoing responsible academic partner will ensure that the following are informed of the change in programme leadership where appropriate: - o students on the programme - o programme committee - o admission and marketing staff at all relevant academic partners and at Executive Office - external examiners - o relevant subject network leader - o awarding body (if this is not the university).
+- 12.9 If the Faculty Board does not approve any proposal, or if the Faculty Board cannot reach agreement between nominees, the Deputy Principal, in consultation with the relevant dean of faculty, will form a short-life working group to resolve the issue. - 12.10 Once a change of responsible academic partner has been approved, the outgoing responsible academic partner will ensure that the following are informed of the change in programme leadership where appropriate: - o students on the programme - o programme committee - o admission and marketing staff at all relevant academic partners and at Executive Office - external examiners - o relevant subject network leader - o awarding body (if this is not the university).